 A persona should include:

-Any product should have personas!.
-It is the most basic tool for design experience.
-Key to identify our real users profile, needs, wants, expectations and end up with a product/service user-oriented.
+All products should have personas - it is the most basic tool for the design experience.
+The key to identifying our real users' profile, needs, wants, expectations and ending up with a product/service that is user oriented.

-One persona is build based on several sources information: interviews with real users, analytics, marketing, customer care, etc. Bellow you have a suggested step by step path for build your persona.
-Recently reading Lean UX method discover and alternative path to traditional User Centered building personas method, but here I will explain only the method based on traditional UCD.
+A persona is built based on several sources of information: interviews with real users, analytics, marketing, customer care, etc. Below, you have a suggested step-by-step path for building your personas.
+Recently, I read the Lean UX method discovery and alternative paths to traditional User Centered persona building method, but here I will explain only the method based on traditional UCD.

 Step by Step: ‘Building your User Persona’

 - Collect information from all sources.
 Interviews with stakeholders who possess information about final users (User Experience team, Marketing, Data Analyst, Product Owner, Product Manager, Customer care, etc.)

 - Create an initial spectrum of potential users (Based on the information of point 1).
 This will help you not leave out important factors for your product/service.

 - Conduct several real user interviews, selecting participants that match the initial spectrum.
 (The sample will depend on the number of roles identified in point 2.)
 Additionally, you could use remote surveys.
 In the next point, you will see some interview tips.

 - Seek patterns.
 Split interviews and research data into sociodemographic data, motivation, skills and proficiency, personality, etc. Do you spot a trend or pattern?
 What is the most determinant variable?
 Use this variable to define your groups.
 For example, depending on the product, one key variable could be the proficiency on computers, while in another case, it may be some lifestyle characteristic.